 The lead author, former Emory Transplant Center scientific director Allan Kirk, moved to Duke this spring.

+In this video, players in this extraordinary transplant exchange tell their story.
 You can also watch “The Mother of All Swaps,” a news report from 11 Alive Atlanta

-When Jon Pomenville of Anderson, SC, decided to donate a kidney altruistically to someone – anyone in need, anywhere in the country – little did he know his selfless sacrifice would in turn change the lives of not one, but numerous individuals and their families, including one little boy from Atlanta.
+When Jon Pomenville of Anderson, SC, decided to donate a kidney altruistically to someone – anyonein need, anywhere in the country – little did he know his selfless sacrifice would in turn change the lives of not one, but numerous individuals and their families, including one little boy from Atlanta.

 And little did he know that the selfless, anonymous act would quickly become not so anonymous.
 During a recent post-surgical clinic visit to Emory University Hospital, Pomenville met by accident – right in the transplant clinic waiting room – many of the individuals whose lives were changed.
 Soon the patients – recipients and donors – two father and son combinations and Pomenville, the man who would give to anyone – were hugging, shaking hands, and recounting their backgrounds and experiences.